equipe/equipe-api/README.md

 Do you want to render your own running clock?
 Subscribe the the live data stream to receive everything you need to build your own TV-graphics or Scoreboard integration.
 [Read more](TIMEKEEPING_CLIENT.md)

+## Timekeeping drivers

+This project demonstrates how to build a new driver for timekeeping devices using an HTML file that interfaces with timekeeping hardware and communicates with a parent window.
+You can build your own and submit as PR here and we may include it to Equipe itself.
+[Read more](drivers/README.md)

 ## Dressage client API

 Nothing you normally do, but if you want to replace our own dressage client this will guide you.
 [Read more](DRESSAGE_CLIENT.md)